MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 #### Step 1: Stop using u128s

-Having more unique characters is realistically just stress testing the sorting algorithm, so lets try `u8` for 1 byte (max 255).
-Hopefully that should be enough to see a difference between 2,3,255 character counts, but still be performant.
+I'll be the first to admit that I was over-ambitious with this project, plus having more unique characters is realistically just stress testing the sorting algorithm so lets try `u8` for 1 byte (max value: 255).
+Hopefully that should be enough to see a difference between 2,3,255 character counts, but still give a massive performance boost:

 | Length | Unique Chars | Algo time | Real time |
 |--------|--------------|-----------|-----------|